Egypt–Pakistan relations: Modern Relations

+Relations attempted to normalize following two events in 1958, the formation of the United Arab Republic with the unification of Syria and Egypt as well as the 1958 Pakistani military coup.
+Nasser's visited to Pakistan in April 1960 and President Ayub Khan visit to Egypt in November 1960 helped improve relations, though they remained rocky, especially when the UAR abstained from a vote on a Security Council resolution favorable to Pakistan on the Kashmir issue.
+Though relations were cordial during the June 1965 visit of the Pakistani president to the UAR, the UAR accused Pakistan of supporting the royalists in the North Yemeni civil war while Egypt supported the republicans, though Pakistan argued that the weapons it sold to Saudi Arabia, who did support the royalists, were sold before the war broke out.

 During the 1967 and 1973 wars, Pakistan and sent Egypt military aide, technicians, and personnel to aid the Egyptian military at war with Israel.
+Pakistani pilots such as Saiful Azam and Sattar Alvi fought for Arab forces during the 1967 war and 1973 war.
 During war Egypt war with Israel, Pakistan Army sent weapons and fighter planes to Egypt.

 In 1974, President of Egypt Anwar Sadat visited Pakistan to attend the second OIC meeting held in Lahore, Punjab, and generally supported Pakistan's plans to become a nuclear power.
 But the relations with Pakistan deteriorated when Pakistan initiated ties with the former Soviet Union.
 The worsening of relations of Pakistan with the United States further played a key role.

 Nonetheless, the relations were normal with Egypt after the removal of Prime minister Zulfikar Ali Bhutto.
 In the 1980s, President Hosni Mubarak and President Zia-ul-Haq further enhanced the relations; Egypt also played a vital role in Soviet–Afghan War where Egypt widely provided manpower (see Afghan Arabs) and military equipment to Afghan mujahideen in their fight against the Soviets.
 In 1988–1990 and 1993–1996, Egypt's relations were soured with Pakistan Peoples Party formerly led by Benazir Bhutto who was generally close with the Soviet Union.

 In May 2023, Pakistan praised Egypt for boycotting a G20 tourism meeting held by India in Kashmir.

-In May 2025, Egypt supported blocking a Pakistani effort at the Organisation of Islamic Cooperation to strongly criticize Indian actions in Kashmir.

 1995 Egyptian embassy bombing

-In 1995, a disastrous car bombing took place in Islamabad that targeted the Egyptian Embassy which the Egyptian Islamic Jihad claimed responsibility for.
-A massive manhunt was initiated by ISI and all assailants were arrested in 2001 and were extradited to Egypt.
+In 1995, a car bombing in Islamabad targeted the Egyptian Embassy, which the Egyptian Islamic Jihad claimed responsibility for.
+A massive manhunt was initiated by the FIA and all assailants were arrested in 2001 and extradited to Egypt.

 Military relations

-The Pakistani and Egyptian military maintain close relations in the fields of defence production, and the two nations frequently maintain contacts of high-level delegations of military chiefs, in a meeting with Raheel Sharif, Egypt's president affirmed his wish to further promote military co-operation with Pakistan.
+The Pakistani and Egyptian militaries maintain close relations in the fields of defence production, and the two nations frequently maintain contacts of high-level delegations of military chiefs.
+In a meeting with General Raheel Sharif, Egypt's president affirmed his wish to further promote military co-operation with Pakistan.